exercism/docs/building/tracks/config-json.md

 ### Concept exercises

 Each concept exercise is an entry in the `exercises.concept` array.
+Exercises are ordered on the website in the same order they are listed in this file, and should match the typical order in which they should be solved.
 The following fields make up a concept exercise:

 - `uuid`: a V4 UUID that uniquely identifies the exercise.
 The UUID must be unique both within the track as well as across all tracks
 - `slug`: the exercise's slug, which is a lowercased, kebab-case string.
 The slug must be unique across all concept _and_ practice exercise slugs within the track.
 Its length must be <= 255.